 Use a summer-friendly baby carrier

-The combination of your body heat and the carrier’s confining space can make your baby hot and uncomfortable within a matter of minutes.
-Choose a baby carrier made from lightweight nylon rather than a heavy fabric.
+The combination of your body heat and carrier’s confining space can make your baby hot and uncomfortable within a matter of minutes.
+Choose baby carrier that is made from lightweight nylon rather than heavy fabric.
 If your child’s face starts to look flushed, remove him/her from the carrier.
-Also, wipe your baby with a wet cloth occasionally to keep him/her cool.
+Also, wipe your baby with wet cloth occasionally to keep him/her cool.

 Focus on bedding

 During summer, use cotton sheets for your baby’s bedding.
 Avoid using synthetic material or waterproof mattresses as those things hold the heat in, causing discomfort to your baby.
 Hang wet towels over chairs or windows in the bedroom of your baby.
 The evaporating water might keep the air cool, reducing the temperature of the room.

 Atopic dermatitis, also known as eczema, is a skin problem that causes dry, itchy, scaly and red skin in children.
 It usually starts during infancy or early childhood.
 In infants and toddlers, atopic dermatitis generally starts on face or on elbows and knees i.e. places that are easy to scratch and rub as they crawl.
 In older children, atopic dermatitis appears in the skin folds of elbows, hands and/or knees.
 Rashes or redness behind a child’s ear, on their feet or scalp, may also be a sign of atopic dermatitis.

 There is no specific treatment to control atopic dermatitis.
 Keeping the moisture intact in your child’s skin is one of the most important things that can help in controlling atopic dermatitis.